Nitrous oxide

 • sweating

-If a large amount of nitrous oxide is inhaled it can produce: 2,4,7
+If a large amount of nitrous oxide is inhaled, or the person has certain pre-existing health conditions, or doesn’t get enough oxygen, it can lead to:

 • loss of blood pressure